Shao-Group/altai/README.md

 ```

 The reconstructed allele-specific transcripts shall be written as gvf format into `output-prefix.gvf`.
 Their sequences will be written as fasta format into `output-prefix.fa`.
 Note that **`altai` only outputs allele-specific transcripts**.
 If you want to have a complete allele-specific transcriptome with both allele-specific transcripts (two alleles different) and non-allele-specific transcripts (both alleles same), run the pipline below.

-## Assemble an allele-specific transcriptome

-This is a complete pipeline of how to assemble an allele-specific transcriptome using Altai and a non-allele-specific transcript assembler (e.g. [Scallop](https://github.com/Kingsford-Group/scallop)).

-## Identify allele-specifically differentially expressed  transcripts

-After assembling an allele-specific transcriptome, users can obtain a `gvf` file and a `fasta` file.
-This

-although `altai` and `scallop` report a coverage value for every transcript,